blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 The [next section](#detectorTemplating) will describe the concept of the templating API and how to use `DetectorRecognizer` to scan fields of interest from generic documents.

-The [section that follows](#detectorTemplatingSample) will explain in more details how templating API should be used on concrete inplemetation example for the Croatian identity card, with attached code snippets.
+The [section that follows](#detectorTemplatingSample) will explain in more details how templating API should be used on concrete implemetation example for the Croatian identity card, with attached code snippets.

 ## <a name="detectorTemplating"></a> Scanning generic documents